taneltorn/CoverHunterFolkERA/README.md

 | feat_len | output of len(np.load(feat)).
 Example: 9198 |
 | song_id | internal, arbitrary unique identifier for the song.
 This is what teaches the model which recs (recordings) are considered by humans to be the "same song."
 Example: 0 |
 | version_id | internal, arbitrary unique identifier for each artificially augmented variant of the original rec (performance).
 Example: 0 |

-Note: Original CoverHunter omitted the unmodified audio by accident due to a logic error at lines 104-112 of tools.extract_csi_features, by unintentionally appending the next value of `sp_rec` to the beginning of `local_data['rec']`.
-And if and only if the '1.0' member of the aug_speed_mode hyperparameter was not listed first, the result then was not only that the 1.0 variant was omitted, but also a duplicate copy of the 90% variant was created and included in the final output of full.txt in the end, both entries in full.txt pointing to the same cqt.npy file, just with different version_id values.

-That bug didn't prevent successful training, but fixing the bug did, until I discovered that because then, when the model was being fed the intended number of song versions (augmented from 1 to 5 instead of to 4 versions), CoverHunter's preset batch size of 16 became a barrier to success.
-Increasing the batch size hyperparameter to 32 and larger made a huge difference, resulting in much faster convergence and higher mAP than the original CoverHunter code.

 ## song_id.map